 - Perform deep breathing or other relaxation exercises.

 If you're planning on getting pregnant, think you may be pregnant, or are breastfeeding, discuss all your medications with your doctor.
-Some headache medications may have a harmful effect on your baby's development.
+Some headache medications may harm your baby's development.
 Your doctor may be able to suggest alternatives.

-If you're taking hormone replacement therapy medication and are experiencing an increase in headaches, ask your doctor to adjust your dose.
+If you take hormone replacement therapy medication and experience an increase in headaches, ask your doctor to adjust your dose.
 An estrogen patch can deliver a low, steady dose of estrogen, which can lessen the frequency and severity of headaches.

-If you have regular periods, your doctor may recommend preventive medication beginning a few days prior to your period and lasting up to two weeks.
+If you have regular periods, your doctor may recommend preventive medication.
+This would begin a few days prior to your period and last up to two weeks.
 In some cases, daily medication may be required.

-Keep a headache diary to track your menstrual cycle, diet, sleep, and exercise habits.
+Keep a headache journal to track your menstrual cycle, diet, sleep, and exercise habits.
 This will help identify possible triggers.

 If you take oral contraceptives, ask your doctor if you can:

-If you don't currently take birth control pills, ask your doctor if they might reduce your hormonal headaches.
+If you don't currently take birth control pills, consider asking your doctor if taking them might reduce your hormonal headaches.